ICOS-Carbon-Portal/pylib/docs/install.md

 ## Dependencies
 The following modules are required by the library:

+    - fiona
+    - folium
+    - geopandas
+    - pandas
     - requests
-	- pandas
     - tqdm
-	- folium